Most COB grow lights are worthless.

 Let’s take a closer look at the main specs for the 4 Aglex fixtures.

 Note: because there are frequent sales on these lights, it is impossible for us to stay updated on the price.
 Clicking the dollar signs takes you to Amazon to see the current price.

 |3' x 3'||1261 umol/m²/s

 |4' x 4'||1764 umol/m²/s

 Aglex 2000W COB LED Grow Light Features

-This review focuses on the 2000 watt version for the specific numbers, but everything written here goes for the 600 watt and 1200 watt Aglex COB lights as well.
+This review focuses on the 2000 watt version for the specific numbers, but everything written here goes for the 600 watt, 1200 watt and 3000 watt Aglex COB lights as well.
 The differences in specs can be seen in the table above.

 - Uses 408 watts — save about 50% on your electric bill over HID lights

 - Equivalent to a 700 watt HID system — but costs less to buy AND to operate

 - Ideal spectrum for plants — the perfect light for all stages of growth, with peaks on red and blue and healthy amounts of all other colors (which is what plants need)